tokiorii/Zetcord-Opus/README.md

 # Zetcord-Opus
-The opus.dll for ripcord client, zetcord
+the opus.dll for ripcord client, zetcord